 Your application must clearly and concisely provide details of your organisation, your delivery experience and project location, to provide context for your project and why you think it is needed.
-If your organisation is part of a national network of organisations but your project is being delivered by a regional office within its area of operation, the application form should be written using information relevant to the regional delivery of the project.
+If your organisation is part of a national network of organisations, but your project is being delivered by a regional office, the application form should be written using information relevant to the regional delivery of the project.